 With an estimated 1 in 45 people needing humanitarian assistance, growing global needs are far outstripping available funding for humanitarian action.
 The need for life-saving assistance is expected to increase, reflecting not only humanitarian concerns, but also development and peace failures.
-The 2030 Agenda, the UN’s Quadrennial Comprehensive Policy Reviews, the World Humanitarian Summit, the 2016 twin UN General Assembly and Security Council resolutions on peacebuilding and sustaining peace, and the OECD-DAC have all been explicit in calling for humanitarian, development and peacebuilding action to enhance cooperation, collaboration and coordination in crisis and fragile settings.
-This is ever more important now as the pandemic has increased humanitarian needs, while adversely impacting assistance budgets, including funding for conflict prevention, peacebuilding, and development efforts.
+The 2030 Agenda, the United Nation’s Quadrennial Comprehensive Policy Reviews, the World Humanitarian Summit, the 2016 twin UN General Assembly and Security Council resolutions on peacebuilding and sustaining peace, and the Organisation for Economic Co-operation and Development's (OECD) Development Assistance Committee (DAC) have all been explicit in calling for humanitarian, development and peacebuilding action to enhance cooperation, collaboration and coordination in crisis and fragile settings.
+This is ever more important now as the pandemic has increased humanitarian needs, while adversely impacting assistance budgets, including funding for conflict prevention, peacebuilding and development efforts.

 In the emerging post-pandemic world, humanitarian, development and peacebuilding action must be more coherent and coordinated.
 The compound nature of today’s political, social, economic and environmental risks requires approaches and solutions grounded in a common understanding of needs, threats and vulnerabilities in conflict settings.
 Donor partners play an especially important role in catalysing cooperation amongst actors.

-The event is co-organized by the Stockholm International Peace Research Institute (SIPRI) and the United Nations Development Programme (UNDP).
+The event is co-organized by SIPRI and the UN Development Programme (UNDP).

 Janine Alm Ericson, Swedish State Secretary to the Minister for International Development Cooperation